 All applications will be evaluated by the ESPN council and external reviewers based on scientific merit and relevance to the field.
-All grant categories will be scored and ranked together, but priority will be given to ensuring that one Young Investigator grant and at least one ESPN Working Group grant are awarded each year.

 The application form is available on the ESPN webpage.
 It should be completed and returned to our ESPN office secretaryespn@oic.it , together with a brief (max.
 2-page) curriculum vitae for the principal applicant and any supporting documentation from an ESPN Working Group.